Adrian-Samoticha/flutter_manual_widget_tester/README.md

 }
 ```

-and, more importantly, the custom list widget now respects the media query and has enough height for the larger text:
+More importantly, the custom list widget now respects the media query and has enough height for the larger text:

 <img width="1072" alt="Screenshot 2023-07-31 at 21 02 24" src="https://github.com/Adrian-Samoticha/flutter_manual_widget_tester/assets/86920182/169db4a8-36d0-4d28-8905-1a8c03a087fe">